Poets C, Zimmermann L, Hellström-Westas L, Buonocore G, Hallman M, Lista G, van Kaam A, Kramer B

 O’Reilly M, Thébaud B. Stem Cells for the Prevention of Neonatal Lung Disease.
 Neonatology.
 2015;107:360–4.

-Schmölzer GM, Kumar M, Pichler G, Aziz K, O’Reilly M, Cheung P-Y. Non-invasive versus invasive respiratory support in preterm infants at birth: systematic review and meta-analysis.
+Schmölzer GM, Kumar M, Pichler G, Aziz K, O’Reilly M, Cheung PY.
+Non-invasive versus invasive respiratory support in preterm infants at birth: systematic review and meta-analysis.
 BMJ.
 2013 Oct 17;347:f5980.

 Recommended citation